michaelkeeling/saturn2017-architecture-functional-workshop/questions.md

   about functional
 * What’s a better name than “functional architecture”?
 Of course it functions...
-* Why are functional designs so desireable?
+* Why are functional designs so desirable?
 Why the rise in popularity now?
 * Can this paradigm be extended further than it has so far?
 What might that look like?
 * Is this a fad, a trend, or the end-state for distributed systems?
 How is it